maxsolar/MakeJavaDeb/README.md

 ===========

 Scripts to make an installable deb from a tarball downloaded from Oracle.
-The repo is aiming to make an installable deb from a tarball downloaded from Oracle website.
+The repo is aiming to make an installable deb.
 Format before and after transformed is like:

 jdk-7u51-linux-x64.tar.gz       -- > oracle-jdk_1.7.0_51_amd64.deb